zkotti/cosmos-tour/guide.md

 **Description**
 <br>
 The first known interstellar object to visit our solar system,  was discovered Oct.
 19, 2017 by the University of Hawaii’s Pan-STARRS1 telescope.
-While originally classified as a comet, observations revealed no signs of cometary activity after it slingshotted past the Sun on Sept.
-9, 2017 at a blistering speed of 196,000 miles per hour (87.3 kilometers per second).
-It was briefly classified as an asteroid until new measurements found it was accelerating slightly, a sign it behaves more like a comet.
+Because of its shape it was originally classified as a comet, observations revealed no signs of cometary activity after it slingshotted past the Sun on Sept.
+9, 2017 at a blistering speed of 196,000 miles per hour.
+The fact that, it was accelerating slightly results to a sign of considering the mysterious object a comet.
 “For decades we’ve theorized that such interstellar objects are out there, and now―for the first time―we have direct evidence they exist,” said Thomas Zurbuchen.
 <br>
 source [nasa](https://solarsystem.nasa.gov/asteroids-comets-and-meteors/comets/oumuamua/in-depth/)